 9: WebRTC Update

-The Google team will be front n’ present during this event but it’s time to listen up to where Google and the industry is attempting to drive the WebRTC standard.
+The Google team will be front n’ present during this event but it’s time to listen up to where Google and the industry are attempting to drive the WebRTC standard.

 Mobile is a theme for 2014 and Google will share with the group the direction the industry is taking.